 Kant’s Enlightenment exhortation—Dare to know!
 (Sapere aude!)—is taken from the Roman poet, Horace: “Dimidium facti qui coepi, habet: sapere aude: Incipe ( “To have begun is to be half done; dare to know; start!”).
 Some highlight not only the dare-to-know, but the charge in the word, “Incipe,” as in: “Get started now!”
 My eye, though, gravitates to that first clause,“To have begun is to be half done”.
 Far too much of our truth-telling stops short of the indispensable push ahead.

 And what is that indispensable push ahead?
-It is from stopping short at progress and economic growth and pushing further to that good-enough betterment.
+It is not stopping short at progress and economic growth but pushing further to that good-enough betterment.
+The key problem with stopping short at progress is that progress insists we can never be good enough today using yesterday’s standards.
+How then can betterment be good enough?
+Answer: When lasting longer than progress and economic growth.